Frequently asked questions about XARELTO®

 For patients with CrCl <15 mL/min, no data are available, and limited data are available for patients with a CrCl of 15 to 30 mL/min.
 Clinical efficacy and safety studies with XARELTO® did not enroll patients with end-stage renal disease (ESRD) on dialysis.

-No dose adjustment needed based on CrCl
+No dose adjustment needed based on CrCl.

 Reducing risk of major thrombotic vascular events in PAD